MKFirmware/MK4duo/README.md

  - [developers of original Marlin](https://github.com/MarlinFirmware)

 ### New features are:
-* One version for all Atmel AVR boards and for Arduino Due or other boards based on Atmel SAM3X8E
 * Stepping-algorithm optmized now for DRV8825 and A4988 (no need for double or quadstepping; no delays)
 * High speed stepping of approx. 300.000 steps/s, if needed (maybe more with less DOUBLE_STEP_FREQUENCY?)